RocketMan/plugin-imap-user-auth/README.md

 ### IMAP Server

-Address of your IMAP server.
+Address of your IMAP server, together with optional port number and flags.
 In many cases, you may **leave this field blank**.
 This setting is necessary only if Domain is blank or your IMAP server has a different address from the domain name specified in Domain.

 Some example IMAP Server settings: